atulpatill/leap-year/README.md

 # leap-year
- leap year app which can tell you the date you entered is in leap year or not. tech stack used HTML, css,js
+ * leap year app which can tell you the date you entered is in leap year or not.
+ * Tech stack used HTML, css,js